Excerpts from the Ontario Government’s ‘Newsroom’

 No instruction was given.
-Pallet trucks are class 3 forklifts and, under CSA (Canadian Standard) B335 — 04, an operator must receive training prior to any use of the vehicle.
-B335-04 instructs trainers about the kind of training and the intervals between training.
-The suggested timeframe between training is to be three years, with an in-house refresher at eighteen months.
+Pallet trucks are class 3 forklifts and, under CSA (Canadian Standard) B335 — 15, an operator must receive training prior to any use of the vehicle.
+B335-15 instructs trainers about the kind of training and the intervals between training.
+The suggested time-frame between training is to be three years, with an in-house refresher at eighteen month intervals.

 The supervisor must also ensure that his/her workers are competent under the ACT to perform the work.

 Section 27 of the ACT, sub section 2(c) states,

 “The supervisor shall take every precaution reasonable in the circumstances for the protection of the work.”

 Our company has trained 15,000 + students (As of March 2020, it is now 28, 500) in numerous courses such as Forklift Certification and Re-Certification, Fall Protection, Confined Space Entry, Aerial Work Platform, Basic Certification Level 1 & 2, just to name a few.
 Many companies do not see the benefits of proper training but I wager Brewers Retail has regularly scheduled training courses, on everything they will need, from now on.

 I wonder if the Health & Safety Co-ordinator is looking for employment as it was his/her responsibility to know the letter of the law and to follow it.

 Remember — In Ontario, “ALL Accidents are Preventable”